perenecabuto/json_schema_generator/README.md

-### JSON Schema Genarotor
+### JSON Schema Generator

 #### About

-It is a json schema genarator from any json source.
+It is a json schema generator from any json source.

 #### Usage